turingschool/md_launch_curriculum/Mod2/Lessons/Week2/CFUReview.md

   * Review and merge the PR from Player 2.
 Fix any merge conflicts.
   * After both Pull Requests have been merged, pull the `main` branch from Github.

-8. When working with Git in pairs, is it good practice to make commits on the main branch?
+7. When working with Git in pairs, is it good practice to make commits on the main branch?
-9. Imagine that you're working with your partner Yavor on a project.
-You're both github collaborators on the project and you have each cloned down the repository from Github to your personal computers and are working in your local repositories.
+8. Imagine that you're working with your partner Yavor on a project.
+You're both Github collaborators on the project and you have each cloned down the repository from Github to your personal computers and are working in your local repositories.
 If Yavor creates a branch and adds some commits you won't be able to see his code.
 Why?
 What would he need to do for you to see what he's working on?
-10. Why is it good practice to have someone else approve and/or merge your PR?